akbartus/A-Frame-Component-Stencil-Cube/README.md

 ### **Tech Stack**
 The project is powered by MindAR.js, AFrame and Three.js.
-CSS3d Renderer features are made available through Websurfaces component.

-<b>Please note:</b> CSS3d will not work in web VR mode!

 ### **Demo**
-To see the application at work: [Demo application](https://webar-youtube.glitch.me/)
+See demo of the component here: [Demo](https://webar-youtube.glitch.me/)